pcardotatgit/python_challenges/level-1/datamining_in_json_data/readme.md

 # Challenge

-Have a look to the follwoing API :
+Have a look to the following API :

 	http://restcountries.eu/rest/v2/all?fields=name;population;region;capital;flag;borders;alpha3Code